Société de l'assurance automobile du Québec

 • Skateboards

-Mandatory equipment for non-motorized scooters
+Mandatory equipment for non-motorized foot scooters

 • at least one white reflector or white reflective material at the front